Canadian School Library Association’s Treasure Mountain 8 Research Symposium

 RICET panels talked about the usual worries around the lack of talent, though like everyone else they spent much of the time on bandaid solutions like adult retraining instead of looking at strategic fixes like implementing nationwide cyber skills talent discovery and development in public schools that would not only address the user negligence problem, but would also resolve our cyber-professional shortage.

 We’ll never resolve this global digital skilling failure with stop gap solutions.
-We need both short term and long term strategies, but like the funding for seemingly obvious things like network security and data backups, getting anyone to fund that future is a struggle.
+We need both short term and long term strategies, but like the funding for seemingly obvious things like network security and data backups, getting anyone to finance the future is a struggle.

 I enjoyed learning about the regional challenges being faced in the Caribbean, but what always surprises me about these glimpses into international cybersecurity is just how similar the problems we all face are.
 In a discipline where the bad guys only have to get it right once but the defenders have to get it right every time, the only hope for cybersecurity professionals is to develop connections, build international cyber-diplomacy and work together.
-Circling the wagons and sharing intelligence, tools and best practices is the only advantage we have against the cyber pirates (it’s ok, I’m bringing it back) that surround us.
+Circling the wagons and sharing intelligence, tools and best practices is the only advantage we have against the cyber pirates (see what I did there?) that surround us.
 This event was a prime example of that kind of networking.
-I hope to be a part of future ones.
+I hope to be a part of future ones and not the only Canadian talking.

 Winging out of Santo Domingo at sunrise on Delta’s A320 Airbus.
 What a beautiful country.
 Wish I’d had the opportunity to see more of it…